CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/S-BB/MWLayer/BB_sSOA.md

 ## Description
 <!-- General Description of the BB -->
+Framework services for service-oriented architecture allowing security by design with security mechanism tight to the services (i.e. authentication of allowed service users etc.)

+This needs to be tied in with the actual service mesh implementation - suggest that Eclipse uProtocol would be a good place for this topic.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Get standardized solution whereas today each vehicle manufacturers bring its solution.

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system
 Reference to defined S-BB(s)
 Reference to e.g. IS026262, AUTOSAR Spec.
 X -->
+AUTOSAR SCREIAM

 ## Compose BB(s)
 <!-- Link to required BB(s)